Mutua-Caleb/mutua-caleb.github.io/_posts/2024-09-07-Function-Definition.md

 ---

 # Defining functions In Python
-- Functions are usually defined by `def` keyword in Python
+In Python and Ruby, Functions are usually defined by `def` keyword.

 #### Syntax
 ```Python
 def function_name(parameters):